-This is by far one of my favorite dressing to make at home because its so simple and it lasts in the fridge for a long time.
+This is by far one of my favorite dressings to make at home because it’s so simple and it lasts in the fridge for a long time.

 We use this honey dijon dressing on everything from salads to salmon and everything in between

 This is a simple recipe, At the end of the day its two main ingredients, honey, and Wholegrain Dijon Mustard.

 After that, you can add anything you like.
 I like to balance out the sweetness of the honey with richness from the mayo along with the acidity of the lemon and apple cider vinegar.